Blog

 Approach the machine as you would usually for a low back exercise.
 This time, lower the bench until your hip joint is slightly higher than the bench.
 Tuck your chin to your chest, round your upper back, and contract your upper hamstring and glute tie-in.
 You will maintain this posture throughout the exercise.

 The glutes and lower body muscles also have a higher percentage of slow-twitch muscle fibers that respond better to higher reps.
-Perform this movement with a weight in hand if you can maintain the mind-muscle connection.
+Go ahead and perform this movement with a weight in hands if you can maintain the mind-muscle connection.

 Best Butt Exercise #6: Lunges

 Lunges are fantastic because they target your glutes, hips, legs, and thighs.
 It is a simple exercise that requires you to put one foot in front of the other as far as you can while maintaining stability.
 Then you will lower your entire body straight down, dropping your rear knee to the ground.
-This action intensely stimulates the upper glute.
-It is a part that some gym-goers miss with other movements.
+So don’t let your knee go past your toes.
+Step forward, then squat straight down.

 best butt exercises